AXIS: Efficient Human-Agent-Computer Interaction with API-First LLM-Based Agents: Design of

+Due to potential LLM hallucinations and cumulative errors in multi-agent transmission, generated skills may have syntax or functionality issues.
+To address this, we implement static and dynamic validation, with dynamic validation following static validation.

-To validate the new skills generated from exploration, we have implemented two verification methods: static validation and dynamic validation. \begin{itemize} \item Static Validation: This validation method utilizes structural method to verify the skill code, including checking whether the skill’s parameters contain the mandatory parameters (such as the executor instance and args list), whether the methods and properties of the executor are correctly invoked in the code, and whether any non-existent skills are imported when reusing the skill. \item Dynamic Validation: This validation method evaluates a skill's performance in the app environment with the help of two agents: ValidatorAgent and EvaluateAgent.
-When a skill is submitted for validation, ValidatorAgent firstly proposes a task based on the skill’s functional description.
-It then executes the skill within the same app environment used during the initial skill exploration and records the responses and environmental changes during execution.
-Upon the completion, the EvaluateAgent determines whether the skill has successfully completed the task or not.
+\textbf{Static Validation.} Static validation utilizes structural checks to verify the compatibility of the skill code with the skill executor.
+It examines whether the skill's parameters contain the mandatory parameters (such as the executor instance and args list), whether the methods and properties of the executor are correctly invoked in the code, and whether any non-existent skills are imported when reusing the skill.
+Skills that do not meet these formal requirements are returned for revision.